lennartkerkvliet/statutes/internal-regulations.md

 (a) chairing the meetings of the Bureau;
-(b) preparing the agenda for Bureau meetings in consultation with the Secretary General; (c) managing external contacts together with the Secretary General;
+(b) preparing the agenda for Bureau meetings in consultation with the Secretary General; (c) managing external contacts;
 (d) ensuring a productive working environment within the Bureau;
-(e) ensuring that the Bureau is properly and fully informed at all times.
+(e) ensuring that the Bureau is properly and fully informed at all times;
-(f) the political discourse of IFLRY
+(f) the political discourse of IFLRY;

 ### Secretary General
 The Secretary General is responsible for:

 (a) maintaining the membership administration;
-(b) implementing information and archive policies, as well as managing all related matters; (c) preparing minutes of Bureau meetings and General Assemblies; (e) communication with the member organizations;
+(b) implementing information and archive policies, as well as managing related matters; (c) preparing minutes of Bureau meetings and General Assemblies; (e) communication with the member organizations;
-(f) overseeing the IFLRY office;
+(f) overseeing the Office;
 (g) the internal day-to-day;
-(h) coordination the implementation of IFLRY;
+(h) coordinating the implementation of IFLRY events;
-(i) coordination the implentation of statutory events;
+(i) coordinating the implementation of statutory events;
 (j) statutory bureau deadlines;

 ### Treasurer